Things to Know About Type 2 Diabetes

 What Is Type 2 Diabetes?

 Type 2 diabetes is an enormous public health problem.
-It is estimated that about 29.1 million Americans (9.1% of all Americans) have type 2 diabetes.
-The US Centers for Disease Control and Prevention reported that around 40% of adults in the US will develop diabetes, primarily type 2, in their lifetime.
-Among ethnic minorities, over half will develop diabetes in their lifetime.
-Increasing rates of obesity is thought to be responsible for the increasing incidence of diabetes.
-Almost 28% of people living with diabetes are thought to be unware of their condition.
+It is estimated that about 30.3 million Americans (9.4% of all Americans) have type 2 diabetes.
+Increasing rates of obesity are thought to be responsible for the increasing incidence of diabetes.
+Almost 1 in 4 people living with diabetes are thought to be unaware of their condition.

 Type 2 diabetes is a chronic condition that arises slowly over time and persists throughout an individual's lifetime.
 Over time, people with diabetes can develop complications of the disease that lead to damage to multiple organs.
 Complications of diabetes include